State police collected info on political activist, former attorney testifies

 Collecting information based on someone's political beliefs goes against the MIAC's privacy policy, Parr testified Monday, and yet police apparently collected and retained the information about the protestor anyway.
 MIAC rules say there must be some connection to a crime or criminal activity for police to collect and retain information.
 Parr was both the in-house attorney for the state police and the privacy officer for the MIAC until he took another role in state government in May.

-"The report, or the (database) entry, whatever you want to call it, related to the public hearing that occurred on the NCEC corridor, I believe in Farmington, where I believe it was documenting the people who spoke on the corridor, I think it was about their position on the corridor," Parr said.
+"The report, or the (database) entry, whatever you want to call it, related to the public hearing that occurred on the NECEC corridor, I believe in Farmington, where I believe it was documenting the people who spoke on the corridor; I think it was about their position on the corridor," Parr said.

 Parr said the collection of the political activist's information concerned him because he could not see a legitimate law enforcement purpose, and he could not articulate a specific threat a political activist posed by speaking at the hearing.